GageCox/LegV8-Disassembler/README.md

 # LegV8-Disassembler
 Disassembler for LegV8 in C

+This program was made for the final project for CS205 at MHCC.
-The program takes binary command input from the user and stores it in a .txt file.
-Then the file is read line by line and checked for compliance before being translated into LegV8 commands.
+The program takes binary commands from user input and stores them in a .txt file.
+The file is then read line by line and checks if the commands are valid before translating to LegV8 and outputting the result.